 Traditional Angami villages surround the capital of Kohima, including Khonoma.
 From Mon you can see various Konyak villages such as Shangnyu.
 The Ao tribe inhabits Mokokchung, while Tuensang is home to six different tribes.
 The state’s terrain is also ideal for trekking and mountain biking.
-A good time to visit is during the Hornbill Festival (w hornbillfestival.com), held in the first week in December, which showcases Naga art, dance, music and sport.
+Naga festivals are tribe-specific, characterized by ritualistic dances and songs in traditional attire.
+A good time to visit is during the Hornbill Festival, held in the first week in December, which showcases Naga art, dance, music and sport.
 Check to see if you’ll need a permit to enter Nagaland.